UNCP alumnae complete Doctor of Pharmacy program at Wingate University - News Break

 “The faculty and staff always pushed me to do my best.
 They never doubted my abilities and always encouraged me when I fell short.
 They always had expectations of me, and for that, I am grateful because it helped shaped me into the pharmacist that I am today.”

-Locklear is currently considering job offers with hopes of becoming a full-time community pharmacist.
+Locklear is considering job offers with hopes of becoming a full-time community pharmacist.

 “The faculty were encouraging and challenged me to reach my full potential.
 Furthermore, the Health Career Access Program allowed me to complete an internship that gave me insight into the medical field, which piqued my interest in exploring numerous careers, leading me to pharmacy school.
 Skills and knowledge gained at UNCP were vital in helping me obtain my PharmD,” Chavis said.